-Residence Halls: All residence buildings including resident halls and apartments.
+Residence Halls: All residence buildings including resident halls/dormitories and apartments.

-The Standard used to investigate and process any of the crimes listed above is "the preponderance of evidence," which indicates whether an incident is more likely than not to occurred.
+The evidentiary standard used to investigate and process any of the crimes listed above is "the preponderance of evidence," which indicates whether an incident is more likely than not to have occurred.